Dilru1/SteadyDiffuseEmission/README_Simulations.md

 </figure>

 This text will wrap around the image and the caption.
 You can continue typing here, and the text will automatically flow around the image on the right.
+This text will wrap around the image and the caption.
+You can continue typing here, and the text will automatically flow around the image on the right.
+This text will wrap around the image and the caption.
+You can continue typing here, and the text will automatically flow around the image on the right.

+<div style="clear: both;"></div>

 <img src="constant.png" alt="Alt text for Image 1" width="400"/>